danielsjordao/reactive-forms-exercises/README.md

 Desenvolvimento de técnicas para elaboração de Reactive Forms com Validators, errors, dirty e touched.

+## Introduction to forms in Angular

+Handling user input with forms is the cornerstone of many common applications.
+Applications use forms to enable users to log in, to update a profile, to enter sensitive information, and to perform many other data-entry tasks.

+Angular provides two different approaches to handling user input through forms: reactive and template-driven.
+Both capture user input events from the view, validate the user input, create a form model and data model to update, and provide a way to track changes.

+This guide provides information to help you decide which type of form works best for your situation.
+It introduces the common building blocks used by both approaches.
+It also summarizes the key differences between the two approaches, and demonstrates those differences in the context of setup, data flow, and testing.

 # ReactiveForms

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.